-What type of book file do I need?

 How do I read my e-books?

 You can read e-books on a huge variety of devices.

 If you're using a dedicated e-reader, like a Kindle, Kobo, Nook, or Sony Reader, you'll able to read your book immediately.
-Otherwise, you'll need to find some suitable software.
+Otherwise, you should choose some suitable software.

 Here is an extensive list of software to suit whatever device you may be using: